rawgraphs/rawgraphs-core/website/docs/workflow.md

 slug: /workflow
 ---

-RAWGraphs solves the generic problem of visualizing data with a modular approach, separating common operations, like parsing data or exporting a visualization to svg, from more specific ones related to the visual model we're going to visualize.
+RAWGraphs solves the generic problem of visualizing data with a modular approach, separating common operations, like parsing data or exporting a visualization to svg, from more specific ones related to the visual model we're going to render.

 The process of creating a visualization in the [rawgraphs-app](https://github.com/rawgraphs/rawgraphs-app) is broken down into these steps: